- Poverty Measurement & Insights

 - Monitoring & Evaluation

 Poverty Measurement & Insights

 CISP’s solutions for measuring poverty is based on the need for collecting empirical data by organizations that are committed to address poverty.
-By using tools like Progress out of Poverty Index and well tested socio-economic indicators, our team assists in the creation of reports and dashboards that are able to inform pro poor enterprises about prevalence of poverty, correlation with other aspects of a client’s ecosystem and changes in poverty levels over time.
+By using tools like Progress out of Poverty Index and well tested socio-economic indicators, our team assists in the creation of reports and dashboards that are able to inform pro low income segments enterprises about prevalence of poverty, correlation with other aspects of a client’s ecosystem and changes in poverty levels over time.
 The team also assists in institutionalizing the tool to enable organizations to set up systems and processes for collecting and reporting poverty data on a longitudinal basis

 How do we do it?